CMPE-195-Project-NEXUS/.github/profile/README.md

 The Matrix API will use unique identifier like `@<username>:<your-domain>` in authermtication and establishing identities on the server.

-The --Ansible-Deployment-Script-for-Nexus-Matrix-configuration-- is a helper ansible script created by Slavi Pantaleev (https://github.com/spantaleev) and extended by Matrix contributors to automate the task of provisioning the Matrix on your Ubuntu server.
+The **Ansible-Deployment-Script-for-Nexus-Matrix-configuration** is a helper ansible script created by Slavi Pantaleev (https://github.com/spantaleev) and extended by Matrix contributors to automate the task of provisioning the Matrix on your Ubuntu server.
 This anisible playbook is a repository whcih should be cloned to an ansible supported OS that has the ability to SSH into the Ubuntu host.
-All the parameters and repositories used by in the Nexus project have been compiled in the --inventory/host_vars-- folder.
+All the parameters and repositories used by in the Nexus project have been compiled in the **inventory/host_vars** folder.
 To modify this to work on another server domain be sure to rename the matrix.justdrake.com sub-folder to `matrix.<your-domain>` and enter your Ubuntu host information in the Hosts file. `ansible_host=<your-public-ip>` and `ansible_ssh_user=<admin-user-account-ubuntu>`. `become` and `become_useer` should be set to true if the user account deticated to hosting the server doen't have root permisions.

 Additional information can be found in the `hosts` file.
 If you decisde to host this locally you can skip part 1.